jonathanrjpereira/Bitcoin-Bar/README.md

 |Hash rate|22.00 Exahashes/s|18|

 **Scrolling Speed & Static Text**

 By adjusting the value of `scroll_delay`, the scrolling speed can be changed.
 The `led_test.py`example uses the `text` function to display static text.

 **Fonts**

 The Python Library for Max7219 LED Matrix by Richard Hull comes with four inbuilt fonts: Sinclair, CP437, LCD, & Tiny.
 These fonts have different pixel area usage.
 More fonts may be added in the future & If you require a custom font for a specific purpose, I recommend checking out the GitHub Library.

+## Future Updates

+ - BTC Conversion to other Currencies
+ - Satoshis & LN
+ - 7 Segment Font

+## Contributing

+Are you a programmer, engineer or designer who has a great idea for a new feature in Bitcoin Bar?
+Maybe you have a good idea for a bug fix?
+Feel free to grab our code, schematics & CAD files from Github and tinker with it.